What Is The Name Of Ca No3 2

 Definition and Chemical Properties

 Calcium Nitrate is an inorganic compound composed of calcium ions (Ca2+) and nitrate ions (NO3-).
-Its molar mass is approximately 164.09 g/mol for the anhydrous form and 236.15 g/mol for the tetrahydrate.
-It is highly soluble in water, with its solubility increasing with temperature.
+Its molar mass is approximately 164.And 09 g/mol for the anhydrous form and 236.
+So naturally, it is highly soluble in water, with its solubility increasing with temperature.
+Because of that, 15 g/mol for the tetrahydrate.
 This high solubility is one of the key reasons it is so effective as a fertilizer, allowing for easy absorption by plants.

 The compound is also hygroscopic, meaning it readily absorbs moisture from the air.
 This property necessitates proper storage in airtight containers to prevent caking and maintain its quality.
 When heated, Calcium Nitrate decomposes, releasing nitrogen oxides, which are toxic gases.